 In addition IATA held a workshop in Canada at the end of September 2015 to discuss improvements in the carriage of lithium batteries which will be attended by representatives from airlines, battery manufacturers and shippers.
 This is likely to result in some minor adjustments, though probably more aimed at shippers rather than passengers.

-This includes include devices with single wheels such as uni-wheels and air-wheels, as well as devices with two wheels, including hover boards, air boards, smart scooters and mini segways.
+- This includes include devices with single wheels such as uni-wheels and air-wheels, as well as devices with two wheels, including hover boards, air boards, smart scooters and mini segways.
 These devices usually contain lithium ion batteries and there have been various issues reported relating to their safety.
 If not properly handled, they may short circuit internally, leading to overheating.
 Therefore, you’ll have to leave them at home.

 We, the travelling public really need to know what we can and can’t carry, so….

 These are all fine and you can take them with you.
-There isn’t generally a limit on the number you have with you, but they must be stored correctly (the + and – terminals must not be allowed to connect) and you should put them in your hand carry baggage.
+There isn’t generally a limit on the number you can carry, but they must be stored or installed correctly.
+The + and – terminals must not be allowed to connect, and you should put them in your hand carry baggage.

 As the airport bag scanner is usually your first stop at the airport, make sure that any batteries are already removed so you don’t have to remove them at that point.

-Rechargeable Nickel Metal Hydride (NiMH) batteries such as the ones here – maybe the batteries from your flash, or if you just happen to be taking a robot vacuum cleaner with you, they’re the ones we’re talking about here.
+Rechargeable Nickel Metal Hydride (NiMH) batteries such as the ones shown.
+These include flash batteries, or if you just happen to be taking a robot vacuum cleaner with you, we’re talking about those.
 They need to be hand carried as well.
-If you are taking your robot cleaner (stop laughing!), remove the battery first and you can pack the body in your checked baggage, just take the battery with you in your hand luggage.
+If you are taking your robot cleaner (stop laughing!), remove the battery and pack the body in your checked baggage.
+Just take the battery with you in your hand luggage.

-These are your everyday AA, AAA, C, D or the rectangular 9V batteries – the ones you put in everything that takes them from clocks to children’s toys.
-The environmentally unfriendly ones you use and throw away.
+These are your everyday AA, AAA, C, D or the rectangular 9V batteries.
+These are the ones you put in everything from clocks to children’s toys.
+They are environmentally unfriendly ones you use and throw away.

 Other types of batteries